-The next time you are scrambling for an activity idea don’t forget the humblest of natural substances: water.
-Water activities may seem simple but I have seen kids ages 2-14 scramble to take part in them.
+The next time you are searching for a kids’ activity, take a look at this list of water play ideas featuring the humblest of natural substances.
+These water play ideas may seem simple but I have seen kids ages 2-14 scramble to take part in them.
 I don’t know if it’s because on a hot day they cool you down or because we never tire the sound of splashing and pouring but if there is water involved I can guarantee you’ll have excited children on your hands!

 We explored a number of water activities at Camp STEAM this summer and it was a great way to incorporate STEAM learning opportunities into play.
 I’ve included a list of some our favorite STEAM water activities along with a few that are on my must-try list for next summer!
 Keep this list handy for summertime or a fall/spring heat wave!